-E 29: Pasture or range area quality
+E 29: Outdoor area

 - a.
-This must consist mainly of living vegetation.
+The outdoor area must consist mainly of living vegetation.
 Coarse grit must be available to aid digestion of vegetation. - b.
-The range or pasture must be designed and actively managed to: - 1.
-So birds are attracted to it and use the area fully; - 2.
+The pasture must be designed and actively managed to: - 1.
+Encourage birds to go outside and to use the area fully; - 2.
 Prevent and/or minimize heavily-degraded, muddy, or worn areas; - 3.
-Minimize exposure or build-up of agents (e.g., parasites, bacteria, viruses) that may cause disease; and - 4.
-Prevent chickens from coming into contact with any toxic substances - c.
+Minimize any build-up of agents (e.g., parasites, bacteria, virusus) that may cause disease; and - 4.
+Prevent chickens from coming into contact with any toxic substances. - c.
+For free-range systems, the minimum outdoor space requirement is 2 square feet (0.19 meters) per bird. - d.
+For pasture-raised systems, the minimum outdoor space requirement is 2.5 acres (1 hectare) per 1000 birds, or 108 square feet (10 square meters) per bird.
+When rotationally grazing, birds must have access to 20% of the pasture space at all times. - e.
 Land used for cropping (except grass or hay) is not accepted as part of the outdoor space allowance and must be excluded from space calculations.